liminalwarmth/NyctermoonContextMenus/README.md

 ### Features

+All of these functions and more are available from right-click context menus:

 - View Nyctermoon-specific XP bonus and Legacy info
 - Swap between Normal and Heroic dungeon difficulty settings and reset instances
 - Change Companion role and toggle helm/cloak display